 We first toured the University of Phoenix Stadium (where the AZ Cardinals football team plays).
 And even though the “gift” for the 30th was the travel in itself, I haaaaaddd to sneak in a little birthday surprise for Matt’s big day.
 Matt is a huge Cubs Fan and part of the reason he chose to visit AZ (outside of the outdoorsy stuff and warm weather) was because he knew his beloved Chicago Cubs were playing the AZ Diamondbacks in Phoenix last week.
 So not only did he get to see the Diamondback’s stadium, I also surprised him with tickets to the game from seats we would NEVER usually splurge on.
 We got to the game super early and were able to watch batting practice from right above the dug-out.
 To say it was a HAPPY birthday is quite the understatement.

-Our trip to AZ was so. much. fun and really was the perfect way to celebrate Matt’s 3-0!
+Our spring break trip to Arizona was so. much. fun and really was the perfect way to celebrate Matt’s 3-0!
 I don’t turn 30 for another two years but I’m already thinking about where I should celebrate.
 If that celebration is half as fun as this one was, I’d call it a big success.